 - Just keep in mind that you’ll be a little bit limited in your grip position for pull-ups with the CAP Barbell.

-6 - Body Power Deluxe Rack Cage
+6 - Body Power Deluxe (Best for Heavy Lifters)

 The final one on our list of best power racks is another full-size cage that should be able to take quite a heavy load.